Hottie History, Family Crest & Coats of Arms

 Early Origins of the Hottie family

 Later the Yorkshire Poll Tax Rolls of 1379 listed Mary Henry Hotlay as living there at that time.

 Early History of the Hottie family

 This web page shows only a small excerpt of our Hottie research.
-Another 161 words (12 lines of text) covering the years 1434, 1716, 1601, 1649, 1643, 1644, 1646, 1626, 1670, 1661 and 1723 are included under the topic Early Hottie History in all our PDF Extended History products and printed products wherever possible.
+Another 161 words (12 lines of text) covering the years 1425, 1434, 1716, 1601, 1649, 1643, 1644, 1646, 1626, 1670, 1661 and 1723 are included under the topic Early Hottie History in all our PDF Extended History products and printed products wherever possible.

 Hottie Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hottie has been spelled many different ways, including Ottley, Otley, Oatley, Oteley, Oatly and others.

 Early Notables of the Hottie family (pre 1700)

 Notables of the family at this time include Sir Francis Ottley (1601-1649), English Royalist knight, military governor of Shrewsbury in 1643 and later High Sheriff of Shropshire (1644-1646)...

 Migration of the Hottie family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Hotties to arrive in North America: Thomas Otley, who is on record in Virginia in 1618; Abraham and Adam Otley, who both arrived in Lynn, Massachusetts in 1641; Darcy Oatly, who was on record in Virginia in 1657.